rosmed/slicer_ros2_module/docs/pages/nodes/services.rst

 Clients
 -------

-To create a new service client, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddServiceClientNode``.
+To create a new service client, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddServiceClientNode``.
 This method takes two parameters: